USDA-SCINet/scinet-workbooks/workbooks/_geospatial/machine-learning/image-ml/deep_learning_for_images.md

      [0.
 0. 0.
 0. 1.
 0. 0.
 0. 0.
 0.]]

-## <span style='color:Green'> Your turn: </span>
-Verify to yourself that the correct entries in the one-hot label vector are hot.
+{% include alert class="question" title="Your turn" content="Verify to yourself that the correct entries in the one-hot label vector are hot." %}

 We use the first entry as an example.
 The first label is '5', so we expect that index 5 of the first row in `Y_train` should be 1 and all others zero.
 Recalling that `python` indexes beginning at 0 (which is also very convenient for the MNIST dataset that begins at 0), we find that index 5 of the first row is indeed the only value of 1.

-### 2.3.5 Converting labels from one-hot coding
+#### Converting labels from one-hot coding
 We can double check ourselves by applying an argmax to the one-hot labels.
 We expect to get back the original labels.